ARPA-SIMC/dballe/doc/fapi_reference.md

 Parameters:

 * `handle`: Handle to a DB-All.e session
+* `template_name`: The template name used to decide the layout of variables in the messages that are exported.

+Return value:

+The error indication for the function.
 Export the data from the database that match the current query and add them to the current message.

 ### Pretty-printing routines